Understanding Financial Management in Hematology Practices in Maryland

 • Financial Literacy:

-– Recognize that financial literacy is a team sport and extend financial training beyond the finance team to all employees.
+– Understand that financial literacy should be a collective effort; extend training beyond the finance team to all staff members.

-– Create a culture of financial responsibility by providing regular training sessions to educate staff on financial policies, procedures, and best practices specific to hematology practices.
+– Foster a culture of financial responsibility by organizing regular training sessions to educate team members about financial policies, procedures, and best practices specific to hematology.

 • Accounting Software: